FFFra/flavio-04062021/README.md

 ## Features to be implemented

-– Toggle feed button
+* Toggle feed button
-– Grouping select box
+* Grouping select box

 ## To be improved

-– redux state could have a better design
-– move logic to formatter
-– a more straight forward way to handle the orderbook snapshots – implement unit-tests
+In general, a better understanding of how orderbooks works and a more straightforward way to handle the multidimensional arrays could lead to faster development.
+   .
+* The ´formatOrders´ formatter could also handle the calcs to display the depth percentage.
+* By handling better the data, my redux store could have an easy going design.
+* Implement unit-tests

 ## The layout should look like this